 A considerable amount of my lingering toxic shame relates to me continuing to dwell on the guilt of unkind or unhealthy decisions I’ve made.
 I also carry significant toxic shame from dwelling on things others have said or done to me, or disappointing outcomes.
 Whatever the circumstances and whomever is “guilty,” if anyone, this shame is real for me and continues to get in my way.
 More often that I’d like, I consciously or unconsciously expect to be called out, judged, and rejected.
 I’m even “ashamed of being ashamed.”

 I’ve started the hard work that’s necessary to extricate these tentacles of toxic shame from my life.
-Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) and Bradshaw’s therapeutic steps showcased in his bestselling book Healing the Shame That Binds You.
+Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) with the healing and therapeutic steps showcased in Bradshaw’s bestselling book Healing the Shame That Binds You.
 Additional resources, such as Neff’s work and writing by Buddhist psychologists Tara Branch and Jack Kornfield, among others, are helping to inform this healing journey.